itristenx/CueIT/docs/README.md

-# CueIT Documentation
+# QueueIT Documentation

-CueIT is an internal help desk application for submitting and tracking IT tickets.
+QueueIT is an internal help desk application for submitting and tracking IT tickets.

 ## Table of Contents
 - [Quick Start Guide](#quick-start-guide)